Evidence for Bose liquid from anomalous shot noise in nanojunctions of bad metal beta-Ta: Introduction

-\textbf{Introduction}.
 Exotic electronic states not described by the single-particle Fermi liquid (FL) picture can emerge close to the quantum critical points (QCPs) such as metal-insulator transition (MIT)~\cite{RevModPhys.60.585}.
-The resistivity of materials termed ``bad" metals is close to the Ioffe-Regel localization limit and typically shows a small increase with decreasing temperature $T$, indicating proximity to MIT.
-Bad metallicity is observed in a wide range of materials, including unconventional superconductors ~\cite{ono2000metal,ando1995logarithmic,riggs2009magnetic} and other strongly correlated metals~\cite{sahoo2020pressure,lin2018structure,cao2020strange,li2020absence,zhang2018review}.
+Based on the Ioffe-Regel criterion, electron localization is expected if the material resistivity $\rho$ exceeds a crossover value corresponding to the mean free path (mfp) shorter than the lattice constant, about $1.5\,\mu\Omega\cdot m$ in common transition metal alloys~\cite{Hussey2004}.
+However, a wide range of materials called ``bad" metals remain metallic in the Ioffe-Regel limit. ``Bad" metals often exhibit a small non-divergent negative temperature coefficient of resistivity (TCR), described as ``weak" or ``failed" insulator~\cite{zeng2021transport,zhang2022anomalous}.
+These behaviors are inconsistent with both single-electron localization and diffusive transport.